dart-archive/angular.dart/CONTRIBUTING.md

 # Contributing to AngularDart

-We have set up a [milestone][communityMilestone] for issues which we believe are an excellent place to start if you are interested in contributing to AngularDart.
+We have set up a [milestone][communityMilestone] for issues that we believe are an excellent place to start if you are interested in contributing to AngularDart.

 We'd love for you to contribute to our source code and to make AngularDart even better than it is